Philadelphia-area Super Bowl parties sell out fast as fans prepare for Eagles-Chiefs showdown

 "It's a cool environment," Limanni said.

-For those who want to be closer to the action, McGillin's Old Ale House in Center City, Philadelphia's oldest tavern, puts fans steps from Broad Street.
+For those who want to be closer to the action, McGillin's Olde Ale House in Center City, Philadelphia's oldest tavern, puts fans steps from Broad Street.

 "You could not be any closer," McGillin's manager Nathan Hicks said.

-The bar is serving up green beer on tap and a special Saquon Barkley Smash Burger, but don't count on finding a seat, McGillin's is completely sold out.
+The bar is serving green beer on tap and a special Saquon Barkley Smash Burger, but don't count on finding a seat.
+McGillin's is completely sold out for Super Bowl Sunday.

 "We sold 200 tickets at $175 each," Hicks said.
 "The tickets went on sale at 11 a.m. last Thursday, and we sold out by 11:15."